tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 .. tip::
    The :guilabel:`Put In Pack` button is intended to quickly package all products in the :abbr:`DO (Delivery Order)` into one new package.
-The option to rename the package, or modify its contents, are available in the :guilabel:`Detailed Operations` pop-up.
+The option to rename the package, or modify its contents, is available in the :guilabel:`Detailed Operations` pop-up.

-Clicking on the :guilabel:`Packages` smart button in the upper-right of the delivery order reveals a separate page, showing all the packages used in that :abbr:`DO (Delivery Order)`.
+Clicking on the :guilabel:`Packages` smart button in the upper-right corner of the delivery order reveals a separate page, showing all the packages used in that :abbr:`DO (Delivery Order)`.

 Packagings